 Is the intervention of interest different to that in the registration randomised controlled trials?

 Here the intervention is defined as the use of the new medicine given under the usual care provided by the healthcare system, subject to free and variable clinician and patient behaviour.
-BOTH use of the new medicine AND the care context.

 Table 1.
 Difference between efficacy and relative effectiveness with a focus on the intervention